It's not the size of the space that matters.

 It's the depth of the story you tell in that space.

 Brownsburg is a historic village nestled between the Alleghany and the Blue Ridge Mountains in northern Rockbridge County.
-The town was established in 1793, so as you can imagine, we have a lot of history to tell—and we love telling it.
-Brownsburg was once a stagecoach stop between Staunton and Lexington, Virginia.
+Established in 1793, the town was once a stagecoach stop between Staunton and Lexington, Virginia.
 The Brownsburg Museum sits right in the center of the village, which was added to the National Register of Historic Places in 1973, and is also registered as a Virginia Historic Landmark.

 We first opened our doors in 2010, and our exhibits change every three to four years.
-We've covered everything from milling, to country stores, to slavery in the area.
-That's no easy task for a small museum run by volunteers.
-But we do it because we believe that small local museums are critical to keeping the community's history alive and benefit the people who live here and those who visit.
+We've covered a range of subjects from milling, to country stores, to slavery in the area.
+We believe that small local museums are critical to keeping the community's history alive.
+They can tell local history in a way larger museums can't, by presenting stories that help us understand our sense of place.
 Big things do come in small packages.

 Coleen moved to Brownsburg from Lexington in 2021.
 She has always lived in Rockbridge County, except during her college studies.
 She earned an undergraduate degree and a Master's in Teaching from Mary Baldwin University.
 She has been teaching ever since and is currently a teacher in Rockbridge County.
 Coleen and her four children love their home here and love being part of this community.